patveith/kata-pencil-durability/README.md

 $ sudo apt install ruby ruby-bundler
 ~~~~

-* To install the necessary dependencies use the following command in the project directory"
+* To install the necessary dependencies use the following command in the project directory
 ~~~~
 $ bundle install
 ~~~~
+  * The dependencies are as follows
+    * RSpec version 3.6.0
-  * This should install the RSpec and YARD gems
+    * YARD version 0.9.9
-  * RSpec was used to create the test framework
+  * RSpec was used to create and run the test framework
   * YARD was used to create documentation

 ## How to run